-- Exhibitor Console: The Exhibitor Console (on the DSE website) is your starting point for all important information, and everything needed to exhibit at the event can be found here.
+Exhibitor Services Manual: The Exhibitor Services Manual is your starting point for all important information, and everything needed to exhibit at the event can be found here.

-- Exhibitor Services Kit (ESK): The ESK may be referred to as the Service Kit, Exhibitor Services Manual (ESM) or Service Manual.
+- Exhibitor Services Kit (ESK): The ESK may be referred to as the Service Kit.
 Whichever term is used, it refers to the document produced by GES

 to help exhibitors navigate the event, place GES orders, calculate pricing, and more.
 The ESK contains information needed to order booth furnishings, shipping addresses for exhibitor freight, and contains important dates and deadlines.